Cigarettes and Valentines: History

 Lead singer Billie Joe Armstrong said the album's material was "good stuff".
-Musically, the material on Cigarettes and Valentines was hard, "quick-tempoed punk" songs in the vein of Green Day's Kerplunk (1991), and Insomniac (1995).
-This sound would have contrasted the group's previous two studio albums, Nimrod (1997), and Warning (2000), which displayed more rock, and folk punk genres, respectively.
+Musically, the material on Cigarettes and Valentines was hard, "quick-tempoed punk" songs in the vein of Kerplunk (1991), and Insomniac (1995).
+This sound would have contrasted the group's previous two albums, Nimrod (1997), and Warning (2000), which displayed more rock, and folk punk genres, respectively.
 Bassist Mike Dirnt described the band's decision of returning to the sound found on their older albums, stating, "We've had a nice break from making hard and fast music and it's made us want to do it again."

 When the album was nearly complete in 2003, the album's master tapes were allegedly stolen from the studio.
 However, Green Day would later call the alleged theft a "blessing in disguise", believing the album was not "maximum Green Day".
 Dirnt said that backups of the tapes were made but claims that "it just wasn't the same as the originals".
 Ultimately the band decided against re-recording the album and instead started from scratch, which eventually led to the creation of their 2004 album American Idiot.
 Some songs were later re-recorded or reworked into new songs, but the original versions of the songs have never been officially released.

 However, Dirnt also said that after the band turned the album in, they had two or three additional songs left that they really liked.
-After getting together, they decided to make a brand new album (American Idiot) with those additional songs, instead of releasing Cigarettes and Valentines:

-Those are really good songs, but we got these over here, and we kinda felt like, should we put out these, and wait three or four years to put out these other songs and chase this thing that we kind of got going on over here?
+After getting together, they decided to make a brand new album (American Idiot) with those additional songs, instead of releasing Cigarettes and Valentines: "Those are really good songs, but we got these over here, and we kinda felt like, should we put out these, and wait three or four years to put out these other songs and chase this thing that we kind of got going on over here?"

 The Network's album Money Money 2020, released on September 30, 2003, through Billie Joe Armstrong's Adeline Records, was speculated by some fans as being a re-recording of the album, or to contain aspects of it.
 Armstrong has denied any connection between the two projects in various interviews.

+Confirmed tracks

+Order of tracks may be inaccurate due to the unconfirmed and unreleased nature of the album.